Data-Science-for-Linguists-2022/Class-Lounge/guestbooks/guestbook_ben.md

 - **One thing I learned:**
   - Subordinatitng cojunctions are good bc they explain the lingusitic contexts of whats going on. quod - because

+### Man Ho's Feedback

+- **What was done well:**
+  - Your Python code is really concise and clear.
+I liked that all the variables have logical, well-thought names and the naming convention is consistent across scripts.

+- **What could be improved:**
+  -  Perhaps I am relatively new to Python so I still need to get used to Python's syntax, but I also think you may want to add more comments in your code.
+I think good documentation not only helps readers to understand and reuse your code, it would also help you to maintain the code in the future (if you plan to; but it's still a good habit to document).
+For my own research project, almost half of my code is documentation because I know someone in my lab or our collaborators are going to use it or update the code.

+- **One thing I learned:**
+  -  I was not aware of the accusative + infinitive form of indirect speech.
+Your `oo_introduction.md` was really helpful!
+I think I should also include more background information in my own term project.